Fall, Spring, Summer

 • Double occupancy room in on-campus residence hall

 • Gourmet Italian meals at a fine-dining restaurant

 • Semester leadership development programs and certifications

-The CIMBA program offers both need and merit based financial awards for qualifying students.
-Program costs are based on projected Euro exchange rate and are subject to change.
+The CIMBA program offers both need- and merit-based financial awards for qualifying students.
+Program costs are based on projected Euro exchange rates and are subject to change.
 Airfare, travel in Europe, and personal expenses are not included in the program cost.
-A study abroad fee of $400 is charged on the U-bill of University of Iowa students registered for this study abroad program.
+A study abroad fee of $400 is charged on the U-Bill of University of Iowa students registered for this study abroad program.
 Other universities may also charge a study abroad fee, so students should check with their home institutions.

 To see the program web page for details about program cost, click here.

 To apply, visit CIMBA's website.
 Students are encouraged to apply by the program’s preferred date.
 Regularly enrolled degree-seeking University of Iowa students must have their CIMBA applications signed by the CIMBA advisor in the Study Abroad office prior to submitting the application to CIMBA.
 Please call 319-335-0353 to set up an appointment.
 The application can be found on the CIMBA website.
 Students not regularly enrolled at the University of Iowa should visit the CIMBA website for application instructions.